 “Get Fit” vs. “Don’t be Fat” - the power of contextual messaging

 Higgins refers to the adoption of a Promotion- or Prevention-focus as a person’s Regulatory Focus, and when a product or advertisement fits with a customer’s Regulatory Focus, they are more interested in it and more motivated by it.
-For example, if people want to “get fit,” then they are more motivated by ads that are phrased in terms of potential achievement, while people who want to “not be fat” will be more motivated by ads that emphasise worst-case scenarios.
+For example, if people want to “get fit,” then they are more motivated by ads that are phrased in terms of potential achievement, while people who want to “not be fat” will be more motivated by ads that emphasise worst-case scenarios - this is where contextual messaging comes in.

 When there is a mismatch, consumers tend to be more skeptical or otherwise less interested.
 For example, if someone thinks about going to the gym as a way to “get fit” (or is accustomed to athletic wear ads that are inspirational or otherwise Promotion-focused, such as Nike’s “Just Do It” campaign), they may be confused or even offended to encounter a Prevention-focused ad that stresses “don’t be fat.”

-Promote or Prevent? - an insight into customer psyche
+Promote or Prevent? - an insight into contextual messaging strategy

 What determines which Regulatory Focus a customer will have?
 In general, some people are more inclined to think about their goals with a Promotion-focus while others naturally tend to adopt a Prevention-focus.
 However, more often their Focus is context specific, either because people tend to think about certain products in a certain way, or because you can actually influence how they feel.

-Determining how how your customers tend to think about your product (or how you want to present your product to them), and then matching their expectations in your product’s presentation, can help you increase interest and engagement.
+Determining how your customers tend to think about your product (or how you want to present your product to them via contextual messages), and then matching their expectations in your product’s presentation, can help you increase interest and engagement.

-You’ve got to Focus! - Regulatory Focus in marketing psychology
+You’ve got to Focus! - Regulatory Focus and Contextual Messaging in marketing psychology

 The first step to applying Regulatory Focus is to simply ask (either yourself or your customers): what does this product do?
 More specifically, you want to know what is the most natural (or most common) way to describe the effect of the product.